YDA Association of Charted Unit Presidents Chair

 Jovan C. Richards is an Entertainment, Political, and Hospitality Professional.
 He specializes in government relations, communications, political consulting, non-profit advocacy and volunteerism, and the art of mixology.

-Jovan currently serves as the Media & Government Relations Manager for the NYS Society of CPAs; the President for the NYS Young Democrats; the Executive Director for the Westchester County Democratic Committee; the Vice President of Operation Prom National Network; and the Northeast Regional Director for the Young Democrats of America.
+Jovan currently serves as the Media & Government Relations Manager for the NYS Society of CPAs; the President for the NYS Young Democrats; the Executive Director for the Westchester County Democratic Committee; the Vice President of Operation Prom National Network; and the Chair of the Association of Chartered Unit Presidents (ACUP) for the Young Democrats of America.

 Before becoming active in politics, Jovan spent a majority of his time dedicated to the arts.
-He has performed all over the world, including in Scotland and London.
+He has performed all over the world, including in the United Kingdom.

 Jovan also has an extensive career in the radio, film, and television industries.
 He has worked in front of and behind the camera for commercials, films, and sitcoms.
 Jovan has hosted numerous radio talk shows and podcasts throughout the New York Metro area.